HomeSite Map

 This synthesizer overdub was performed in EMI Studio Two on this day, the session beginning at 2 pm.
 This was primarily intended as a stereo mixing session for the album.
 However, since George insisted on adding this final overdub, it was done in the early morning hours of the following day, this session being a rather long one to facilitate the deadline for the finished album being very near.
 Immediately after the synthesizer overdubs were complete, the one and only stereo mix of the song was performed by George Martin and engineers Geoff Emerick, Phil McDonald and Alan Parsons.
 This mix was made with the tape played back at a slightly faster than normal speed, thus raising the song's pitch by roughly a quarter-tone in the process.
 The orchestral overdub was mixed at a somewhat low volume and George's guitar solo in the bridge, per his instructions on the tape box, was omitted entirely from the mix.

-Sometime between 2004 and 2006, George and Giles Martin returned to the master recording of the song to create an innovative mash-up entitled “Here Comes The Sun (with 'The Inner Light' transition)” for the Cirque du Soleil production as well as the resulting album “Love.”
+Sometime between 2004 and 2006, George Martin and his son Giles Martin returned to the master recording of the song to create an innovative mash-up entitled “Here Comes The Sun (with 'The Inner Light' transition)” for the Cirque du Soleil production as well as the resulting album “Love.”
 The entire “Here Comes The Sun” is heard in an amazing digitally remixed state, including the small phrase “and I say” from the final verse which was mixed out of the original version, with elements of “The Inner Light,” “Oh!
 Darling,” “Within You Without You” and “I Want You (She's So Heavy)” mixed in as well.

 Giles Martin, along with engineer Sam Okell, returned to the master tapes of "Here Comes The Sun" sometime in 2019 to create a vibrant new stereo mix of the song for inclusion on various 50th Anniversary editions of "Abbey Road."
 In paying close attention to detail, the final "and I say" from George's lead vocal track was faded down to keep consistent with the originally released mix.
 While they were at it, they also created a mix of "take nine" of the rhythm track as recorded on July 7th, 1969.